gettalong/hexapdf/README.md

 doc.write("hello-world.pdf")
 ~~~

-For detailed information have a look at the [HexaPDF website][website] where you will the API
+For detailed information have a look at the [HexaPDF website][website] where you will find the API
 documentation, example code and more.

 It is recommend to use the HTML API documentation provided by the HexaPDF website as it is enhanced